 Instead, try thinking about the simpler things.
 Make it or choose several smaller things, or just write something for them.
 That's right, I said write something for them.
-This is sometimes the very best thing you can do. write a short poem for them, or a few lines about how you feel about them.
+This is sometimes the very best thing you can do. write a short poem for them (like I did to the right), or a few lines about how you feel about them.
 Make them a card, or buy one and use a sticker to put in your own sentiment.
 Sometimes they just need to hear (or in this case read) it in your own words.

 Alright, now for a toughy: